-For more information about requesting an instructional material review, contact the campus principal.
+For more information about requesting an instructional material review, contact the campus principal, Leah Liserio at leah.liserio@cbisd.com or (979) 799-1730.

 Notices of Certain Student Misconduct to Noncustodial Parent

 A noncustodial parent may request in writing that he or she be provided, for the remainder of the school year, a copy of any written notice usually provided to a parent related to his or her child's misconduct that may involve placement in a disciplinary alternative education program (DAEP) or expulsion.
 [See the Student Code of Conduct and policy FO(LEGAL) for more information.]